 The more advanced the software got, the more intrigued I got.
 I knew that this is what I wanted to do for the rest of my life.
 After our impressive growth, King of Maids started to go viral in the marketing world.
 We were praised everywhere, and people wanted to copy the entire company, including our software.
 Eventually, people found the software to be as unique as we did and started to make offers to purchase it for their businesses.

 Instead of selling it, I teamed up with my head developer to open up BookingKoala.
-I was around 23-24 when I made that decision, and it took about one year to redesign and re-structure the software in order to let others use it.
+I was around 23-24 when I made that decision, and it took over one year to redesign and re-structure the software in order to let others use it.

-By the time we officially launched the software in July of 2018, we had a massive list of users waiting on its release.
+By the time we officially launched the software in 2018, we had a massive list of users waiting on its release.
 Many of the users loved the software, but some found it hard to use, and some wanted more features.
 Others who started, quit months later because growing a service was too hard.

 All this was fuel.
 Our idea was validated and as predicted special, but not yet perfect.
 At first, it was hard to believe that people found it hard to grow a service business or needed more features.
 When I started, I was 19, had no experience, no degrees, no resources, and went to college all at the same time.